Rise Broadband Internet in Texas at a Glance

 Does Rise Broadband have data caps in Texas?

 Rise Broadband's fixed wireless plans in Texas typically include generous data allowances, and many plans offer unlimited data options.
 Fiber plans come with unlimited data by default.
-Check with Rise about specific data policies for your plan tier, as terms may vary between wireless and fiber service areas in Harris County and Dallas County.
+Check with Rise about specific data policies for your plan tier, as terms may vary between wireless.
+Fiber service areas in Harris County and Dallas County.

 How does Rise Broadband perform in bad weather in Texas?

-Fixed wireless internet can be affected by heavy rain, snow, or dense fog common in the Hill Country, Gulf Coast, Panhandle plains, and Rio Grande Valley.
-Rise Broadband's towers in Texas are engineered to minimize weather-related disruptions, and the company uses commercial-grade equipment rated for the conditions typical of enormous geographic scale with vast ranch land between metros.
+Fixed wireless internet can be affected by heavy rain, snow, or dense fog common in the Hill Country, Gulf Coast, Panhandle plains.
+Rio Grande Valley.
+Rise Broadband's towers in Texas are engineered to minimize weather-related disruptions.
+The company uses commercial-grade equipment rated for the conditions typical of enormous geographic scale with vast ranch land between metros.
 Most subscribers in Houston and surrounding areas report consistent service year-round, though brief slowdowns during severe storms are possible.

 Does Rise Broadband require a contract in Texas?